 The University's jobs pages are compatible with all current versions of major web browsers, including Firefox, Google Chrome, Internet Explorer, Opera and Safari.
-If you experience problems with viewing information this may mean that you need to reset your browser to enable cookies or you may wish to consider clearing caches in your web browser.
+If the pages return blank or incomplete information, press F5 (function key) to refresh the screen.
+If you still experience problems with viewing information this may mean that you need to reset your browser to enable cookies or you may wish to consider clearing caches in your web browser.
 If this does not resolve the issue then it may be that the security settings in the web browser are blocking information if they are set at a high level.
 You may also want to check that you are using the most up to date version of the web browser.
 Alternatively, you could try using a different web browser.

-Please refer to the University's Recruitment Data Privacy Statement for further details.
+Please refer to the University's Recruitment Data Privacy Statement (PDF, 322kB) for further details.

 All applications must be submitted on line.